-1. Planning and executing public health emergency assessment, mitigation, preparedness response, and recovery for the state;
+Planning and executing catastrophic health emergency assessment, mitigation, preparedness response, and recovery for the state;

-Coordinating public health emergency response between state and local authorities;
+2. Coordinating catastrophic health emergency response between state and local authorities during a catastrophic health emergency;

-3. Collaborating with relevant federal government authorities, elected officials of other states, private organizations or companies;
+3. Collaborating with relevant federal government authorities, elected officials of other states, private organizations or companies during a catastrophic health emergency;

-4. Coordinating recovery operations and mitigation initiatives subsequent to public health emergencies; and
+4. Coordinating recovery operations and mitigation initiatives subsequent to catastrophic health emergencies; and

-5. Organizing public information activities regarding public health emergency response operations.
+5. Organizing public information activities regarding catastrophic health emergency response operations.

-D. After the declaration of a state of public health emergency, special identification for all public health personnel working during the emergency shall be issued as soon as possible.
-The identification shall indicate the authority of the bearer to exercise public health functions and emergency powers during the state of public health emergency.
+D. After the declaration of a state of catastrophic health emergency, special identification for all public health personnel working during the catastrophic health emergency shall be issued as soon as possible.
+The identification shall indicate the authority of the bearer to exercise public health functions and emergency powers during the state of catastrophic health emergency.
 Public health personnel shall wear the identification in plain view.

-SECTION 13.
+SECTION 12.
 NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 6404 of Title 63, unless there is created a duplication in numbering, reads as follows:

-During a state of public health emergency, the public health authority may request assistance in enforcing orders pursuant to this act from the public safety authority.
-The public safety authority may request assistance from the organized militia in enforcing the orders of the public health authority.
+During a state of catastrophic health emergency, the public health authority may request assistance in enforcing orders pursuant to this act from the public safety authority.
+The public safety authority may request assistance from the National Guard in enforcing the orders of the public health authority.

-SECTION 14.
+SECTION 13.
 NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 6405 of Title 63, unless there is created a duplication in numbering, reads as follows:

-A. The Governor shall terminate the declaration of a state of public health emergency by executive order upon finding that the occurrence of an illness or health condition that caused the emergency no longer poses a high probability of a large number of deaths in the affected population, a large number of incidents of serious permanent or long-term disability in the affected population, or a significant risk of substantial future harm to a large number of people in the affected population.
+A. The Governor shall terminate the declaration of a state of catastrophic health emergency by executive order upon finding that the occurrence of the condition that caused the catastrophic health emergency no longer poses a high probability of a large number of deaths in the affected population, a large number of incidents of serious permanent or long-term disability in the affected population, or a significant risk of substantial future harm to a large number of people in the affected population.

-B. Notwithstanding any other provision of this act, the declaration of a state of public health emergency shall be terminated automatically after thirty (30) days unless renewed by the Governor under the same standards and procedures set forth in this act.
+B. Notwithstanding any other provision of this act, the declaration of a state of catastrophic health emergency shall be terminated automatically after thirty (30) days unless renewed by the Governor under the same standards and procedures set forth in this act.
 Any such renewal shall also be terminated automatically after thirty (30) days unless renewed by the Governor under the same standards and procedures set forth in this act.